Top 10 IT Best Practices To Adopt Right Now

 IT Best Practice #2 – Establish a Budget

 Do you have agile systems in place if you need to pivot?
+Are you familiar with the differences between an IT budget and a security budget?

-Start getting comfortable with formulas that apply to hardware, software, warranties, services, and IT salaries.
+Start getting comfortable with formulas that apply to hardware, software, warranties, services, cybersecurity, and IT salaries.
 As a benchmark for establishing an annual technology budget, Gartner Group cites a cross-industry average of 3.3% of sales.

 If you can’t commit right away, develop basic guidelines to inform your future aspirational state.